Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 Yarn: Sirdar Crofter DK (DK Weight #3)

-Delight the cat lover in your life with a fabulous pair of cat inspired socks.
-Look closely at the cuff and you can see the rows of cats.
+Delight the cat lover in your life with a fabulous pair of cat-inspired socks from one of the patterns for crochet socks.
+Look closely at the cuff, and you can see the rows of cats.
 There’s also a kitten nose and whiskers on the toe and an option to add some cat print flannel to the soles.
 You’ll be using single, half double, and double crochet stitches as well as crossed stitches and stitches worked around the post.

 Designer: Krissy’s Over The Mountain Crochet